-Your Tier 4 application form should be completed in full up to the 'check your answers' stage before you attend your appointment.
+Your Tier 4 application form should be completed in full up to the section where you input your CAS number before you attend your appointment.

 A Visa Services Assistant will check that your application and documents are correct during the appointment.
 If you have not completed your Tier 4 application form before you attend your appointment, your appointment will be cancelled and you will not be offered another appointment.